-We say “everything happens for a reason” typically when bad situations turn fine.
+We typically say “everything happens for a reason” when bad situations turn out fine.
 But what happens when they don’t turn out fine?
 Should we keep holding on to this phrase only to make ourselves feel better and forget how it affects others?
 Often, we forget the many layers of this seemingly innocuous and well-meaning phrase that, if we decide to dig deeper, is actually very problematic.

 In this episode, I’m exploring the invisible privilege of this phrase and how it can really do more harm than good.
 Even as the current social and political climate seems to call for us to hang on to this phrase, it still helps to be more empathetic of how situations affect everyone differently.
 At the end of the day, no one deserves to have bad things happen to them, even if it means they might learn something.